 46Moab, you are doomed!

 You people who worship Chemosh will be destroyed.

 Your daughters will be carried away into exile.

-47Yet in days to come
+47Yet in future days

 I will reverse Moab’s ill fortune,”